jamen/wasmify/readme.md

 npm i -D wasmify
 ```

-Note: In order for built-in configs to work, you must install and build their parent projects.
+**Note:** In order for the configs to work, you must install their parent projects.

 ## Usage